-A school has a system in place for recording and reporting student results.
+A school has a system in place for recording and reporting student results, and in the case of online learning, that assessment methods are adapted for online environments with mechanisms in place to ensure academic integrity.

-- Assessment and reporting policies - Samples of reports and/or other intended mechanisms for reporting student performance to parents.
+- assessment and reporting policies - samples of reports and/or other intended mechanisms for reporting student performance to parents.